 The technologies profiled in this report achieve sub-meter accuracy localization in a variety of ways.
-A small number use standard Wi-Fi or Bluetooth radio, but use much more complex methods, such as angle measurement, instead of the signal strength based approaches used in many less accurate systems.
-Others use specialized radio, such as ultra-wideband (UWB).
+A small number use standard Wi-Fi or Bluetooth radio, but most use much more complex methods, such as angle measurement or ultra-wideband (UWB).
 Others use visual approaches, using images from smartphone cameras to determine location or measure movement, often with self-learning SLAM algorithms.
 Others use dedicated LED lights that transmit location fingerprints using visible light communication (VLC).
 Others use ultrasonic sound, either based on dedicated hardware or smartphone microphones and speakers.
 Finally, many use dedicated hardware with a variety of innovative radio methods.

 In some of these areas there are market leaders emerging, but even in these areas other companies are succeeding well.
 Decawave has succeeded in opening up the market of UWB chips for localization, and Quuppa is building markets for angle-of-arrival based sub-meter accuracy on both smartphone and hardware localization, but both are facing strong competition.
 Several major companies are bringing LED-based VLC to market, with none yet cornering their market.
 We expect to see mergers and consolidation, as well as (unfortunately) shutdowns, over the upcoming few years.